jimmc/jraceman/README.md

 # jracemango

-Jracemango is a rewrite of JRaceman as a web app with a golang server.
+JRaceman is an open-source canoe and kayak regatta management system (Jimmc's RACE MANager).

+The original version of JRaceman was written in Java to run as a standalone program or as a server with a thick client and first released in 2002.
+This is version 2, rewritten using Go and Lit as a web server that requires no local installation for client users of the system.

 ## Quick start